-Race timing service is provided by Ultimate Sport Service by means of a timing chip incorporated in the bib number.
+Race timing service is provided by Ultimate Sport Service by means of a timing chip incorporated on the backside of your bib number.

 The bib number can be disposed of after the race.